etirouthier/keras_dna/docs/multigenerator.md

 ## Introduction

 `MultiGenerator` is a class useful to train a model on several species at the same time or on both the positive and negative strand of the data.
-It uses several datasets as seen previously ([Dataset](dataset.md)) to generate batches of data that are a mix of the data coming from every dataset.
+It uses several datasets ([Dataset](dataset.md)) to generate batches of data that are a mix of the data coming from every dataset.

 ## Creating an instance

-To create an instance of a `MutliGenerator` one need to create all the dataset that will be used and to ensure that the shape of the inputs and the labels are the same in all those dataset.
+To create an instance of `MutliGenerator` one needs firstly to create the datasets involved and to ensure that the shape of the inputs and the labels are the same in all those datasets.
 The mandatory arguments are `batch_size` and `dataset_list`.

 ```python
 from keras_dna import SeqIntervalDl, MultiGenerator